 Register a death - when and how?

-However, if any of these documents are not available, the registrar can still go ahead with the death registration.
+To help ensure the information recorded is accurate, please bring supporting documentation with you for the deceased for example, their passport, driving licence, utility bill, birth and marriage certificates.
+However if any of these documents are not available, the Registrar can still go ahead with the death registration.

 The following people can register a death

 - a relative

 - someone who was with the person when they died

 - someone who lives at the address where the person died